OneAndOnlyFinbar/DBMDataAPI/README.md

 #### Base Info ####

 The API is built using express.js.
 When running `index.js` the API will start and listen at port: `7000` by default.
-This can be changed and configured, read below for more info and instruction.
+This can be changed and configured, read below for more information and instructions.

 #### Networking ####